MicrosoftDocs/windows-dev-docs/hub/apps/get-started/dev-options-pros-and-cons.md

 ## Other Windows development options

-There are even more options for developers who want to develop on Windows:
+There are even more options for developing on Windows:

 - [Python on Windows](/windows/python/)
 - [Progressive Web Apps (PWAs)](/microsoft-edge/progressive-web-apps-chromium/)